 Of course, the past isn’t ever past.
 While idly scanning the audience at a conference, Margaret spies a familiar-looking man.
 The mere sight of this short, scruffy, professorial fellow is all it takes to send her spiraling into an animal panic.
 Hyperventilating and drenched in sweat, she bolts down the aisle, out the door, and all the way home at a full sprint.
 Distressingly, this man continues to materialize at the periphery of Margaret’s daily life, appearing next at a clothing store and later at a public park.
 When she eventually approaches and confronts him, the terrible truth is confirmed: David (Tim Roth) has found her.
 It requires a few more scenes before writer-director Andrew Semans’ fantastically unnerving psychological thriller fully fleshes out the history between these two.
 Initially, David’s smarmy declarations are cryptic – “Ben is with me, right now, here,” he taunts, while patting his own abdomen – but the malevolence of his intent is clear.
 To her horror and ours, Margaret is irresistibly drawn back into David’s power, her long-dead Pavlovian conditioning crawling forth from its grave like some undead abomination.

 Semans is not working in an allegorical mode here: Margaret’s terrifying predicament is grounded in the grim reality that countless stalking victims and abuse survivors endure every day.
 The police are worse than useless, of course – David hasn’t actually done anything, an officer notes condescendingly – obliging Margaret to take extreme measures to defend herself and her increasingly distressed daughter.
 Plans are canceled, locks are changed, and a well-oiled revolver is dug out of its hiding place in the back of a closet.
 Granted, the dynamic between Margaret and David is uniquely perverse, centered as it is on a morsel of private mythology so deranged it seems plucked from a David Lynch or Andrzej Żuławski soap opera.
 However, Margaret’s raw-nerved, cold-sweat anxiety is sickeningly real, as is the self-loathing that swells in her gut each time she concedes to one of David’s sadistic endurance tests (which he calls “kindnesses”).
-The fact that she believes in a deep, Jesus-saves way in her own despicable culpability for everything that occurred between them only makes her coerced “consent” all the more horrifying.
+The fact that she believes in a deep, Jesus-saves way in her own despicable culpability only makes her coerced “consent” all the more horrifying.

 Inevitably, some viewers will shake their heads in disbelief as Margaret veers erratically between defiance and surrender, undoing two decades of post-traumatic recovery by submitting to David’s elaborate tests with only a whimper of resistance.
 It makes no sense, and that lack of sense prompts one to withdraw one’s sympathy, if only unconsciously.
 This incredulity is the monster that crouches in the hellish half-light of Resurrection.
 Although substantively a psychological thriller, Semans’ film also functions as a horror film about the slippery illogic of abuse, about the vast, benighted gulf between supposed common sense and messy, ugly reality.
 Our blithe assumptions direct our gaze and our compassion: Abused women look a certain way, act a certain way, and come from a certain background.
 (And when they don’t, pity turns to contempt.)
 The gangrene of victim-blaming skepticism takes root in the fissures between rational thought and irrational action.
 Why didn’t she leave?
 Why didn’t she fight back?
 And why in God’s name did she go back to him again and again?
 The way people respond to abuse has its own mad coherence, however, a roiling synaptic storm of monkey-brain instinct, sinister conditioning, and unruly emotion.
 It is as vast and terrible as any Lovecraftian elder god, and it will not be denied.